osamajaved07/ScanGen/README.md

-# Scangen
+# ScanGen

-**Scangen** is a Flutter application for scanning and generating QR codes and barcodes.
+**ScanGen** is a Flutter application for scanning and generating QR codes and barcodes.
 It provides a user-friendly interface for real-time scanning and allows users to view and manage barcode data efficiently.

 ## Features